Keep Talking and Nobody Explodes Review

 Keep Talking and Nobody Explodes

-By Kevin Mitchell Posted on October 27, 2016
+By Kevin Mitchell | Posted: October 27, 2016

-Keep Talking and Nobody Explodes is a local multiplayer-centric title, in fact, without someone reading the manual, there is no possible way for you to disarm the bomb (trust me I tried).
-It's nearly impossible to perfectly memorize the entire manual, and even if you did it would be a sad, lonely experience that misses what the game is trying to accomplish.
+Keep Talking and Nobody Explodes is a local multiplayer-centric title; in fact, without someone reading the manual, there is no possible way for you to disarm the bomb (trust me, I tried).
+It's nearly impossible to perfectly memorize the entire manual, and even if you did, it would be a sad, lonely experience that misses what the game is trying to accomplish.
 With one person diffusing the bomb in the PSVR headset, the rest of the players can use the Social Screen to flip through the manual and bark out instructions on how to stay alive.
 Of course, this is contingent on the person in the headset correctly explaining what they are seeing.
-It’s a game about give and take when it comes to proper instructions and understanding the slight differences that could mean the difference between walking away or being sent home in a doggy bag.
-If you have a lot of people trying to crowd around the television, you may want to print out a couple copies of the manual.
+It's a game about give and take when it comes to proper instructions and understanding the slight differences that could mean the difference between walking away or being sent home in a doggy bag.
+If you have a lot of people trying to crowd around the television, you may want to print out a couple of copies of the manual.
 This way, you can have different people assigned to different sections in the manual to be more efficient at figuring out the different modules.

-Each bomb is a self-contained puzzle with varying amounts of modules covering one or multiple dies of a box.
-The harder the difficulty, the more modules and the more likely you’ll have to deal with advanced modules that take much longer to dissect than the standard ones.
-The modules on the bomb change every time you play, so you can’t try and memorize it if you fail to disarm it the first time.
+Each bomb is a self-contained puzzle with varying amounts of modules covering one or multiple sides of a box.
+The harder the difficulty, the more modules and the more likely you'll have to deal with advanced modules that take much longer to dissect than the standard ones.
+The modules on the bomb change every time you play, so you can't try to memorize it if you fail to disarm it the first time.
 Inside the 3D space, you feel alone, as you are locked inside a small room populated with a lone table and chair, and what looks like explosion marks on the wall and floor.

 Simply Put